HMHASHEMALI16/Gono_Vote_2026/README.md

 Independent digital archive for the 2026 Bangladesh Referendum, centralizing reform ordinances and the July National Charter for public transparency and democratic awareness.

-⚠️ Disclaimer: Independent, non-affiliated initiative for informational purposes; not an official government website.
+⚠️ Disclaimer: This is non-affiliated initiative for informational purposes; not an official government website.